catherinefxia/ucsd-cse8a-w20.github.io/index.md

 This web page serves as the main source of announcements and resources for the course, as well as the syllabus.

-<a id="basics"></a>
-## Basics

-- Lecture: ...
-- Discussion Section: ...
-- Final Exam: ...

-- Podcasts: ...
-- Q&A Forum ...
-- Gradescope: ...
-- Textbook/readings: There's no official textbook, but we will link to different online resources for you to read to supplement lecture.
-Versions of this course have been taught at several universities, so sometimes I'll link to those instructors' materials as well.

 <a id="schedule"></a>
 ## Schedule